 - Preheat the oven to 325 degrees.

-- In a large bowl, beat together the cream cheese, peanut butter, sugar, and flour until smooth and creamy.
-I used my hand mixer, you could also use a stand mixer.
-Up to you.
+- In a large bowl, on medium speed, beat together the cream cheese, peanut butter, sugar, and flour until smooth and creamy.

 - Beat in the eggs, one at a time.